Transcription is not fun when you have trouble hearing what the audio says.

 Remember to take them out from time to time when working long hours – keeping earbuds in for too long can cause a rapid spreading of bacteria inside your ears.

-Chances are that over-ear models are the first thing you think of when somebody says the word “headphones”.
+Chances are that the over-ear model is the first thing you think of when somebody says the word “headphones”.

 They’re the classic, bulky type that sits over your ears, held up by a comfy headband.